Attentive and Personalized Instruction

 Before you enroll your son or daughter at KAIS EMS, there are a few things about our teaching methods and educational policy that you should keep in mind.
 At KAIS EMS, we do things a little differently — and, we like to think, a lot better — than they do at most other schools.
 To help you decide if our school is the right “fit” for you and your child, here is a brief introduction to the most important features of the “KAIS EMS System.”

 At KAIS EMS, we don’t give homework as such, but this doesn’t mean that students don’t have plenty of work to do.
 What it does mean is that at the end of each day, students get time to complete their work assignments on campus in the presence of the teachers who assigned them.
-This is done in our innovative Focus Labs.
-Available to our students are a general homework lab, a project lab, a specialized math lab, a specialized English lab, and a specialized Japanese lab.
+This is done in our innovative Focus Groups.
+Available to our students are a general Homework Lab, specialized English and Math Focus Labs, Japanese and English Conversations Skills classes, and finally an Athletics class for those who want to end the day with an energy-releasing workout.
 We believe that this system benefits students and their families in many ways.
 But we also know that parents who are more used to seeing their children study at home may feel that the KAIS EMS system leaves them “out of the loop” to some degree.
 Such parents may request that their children take their school work home with them for the parents’ perusal.

 *Please note that students who do not complete their assignments at school must take their work home with them.
-On the other hand, students who finish their assignments early are encouraged to go to a specialized lab where they can work ahead on one of our online or open-court math or English programs.
+On the other hand, students who finish their assignments early are encouraged to go to a specialized lab where they can work ahead on one of our online Math or English programs.

 Weekly English and Math Retention Checks

-At KAIS EMS, we give all students third grade and above a weekly English and Math Retention Check to gauge whether they have learned the week’s core concepts and skills.
-Students who score high enough on both checks may choose which Focus Lab to attend the following week.
-Students who score below the minimum standard on either check are asked to attend a specialized lab for tutoring.
+At KAIS EMS, we give all students fourth grade and above a weekly English or Math (alternating) Retention Check to gauge whether they have learned the core concepts and skills studied in class.
+Students who score below the minimum standard on either check are asked to attend a specialized Focus Group for tutoring.
 This system allows us to make sure that all our students know what they need to know in order to get the most out of and truly enjoy the following week’s lessons — it means that our students never have to suffer the confusion and frustration that come from falling behind.

-Many of the projects that our students work on are due to be completed on the day of school-wide assemblies.
-To prepare for these assemblies, we close many of our classes for several days in a row to allow our students to experience the thrill of getting ready for a big event.
+Many of the projects that our students work on are due to be completed in the final week of the term, immediately before a special school-wide event.
+Every Project Week, we close many of our classes for several days in a row to allow our students to experience the thrill of getting ready for a big event.
 This is always an intense and exciting time for our students that challenges them to focus their attention and learn to deal with the pressure of an upcoming performance or publication date.
 It can, of course, be a stressful time, too.
 But at KAIS EMS, we believe that a reasonable amount of stress is highly motivating, and that dealing with the stress allows our students to grow in ways that they previously thought impossible for themselves.
 It instills confidence and determination and builds character.
 We also believe that “disrupting” our academic schedule like this from time to time serves to ward off the gloom of monotony that is typical of much student life at schools that strictly adhere to more traditional schedules.

 Wednesday is a special day at KAIS EMS.
 Although some of our students have dubbed Wednesday a “day off in the middle of the week,” it is actually one of the most activity-filled days on the calendar.
 Wednesday is a lot of fun, but it is also a day when a lot is accomplished.
 On this “day off,” students take part in elective classes that they themselves have selected from a menu of choices that was handed out to them at the start of the term.
-Some of the elective classes that we have offered so far include: cooking, manga drawing, dance, language and culture, architecture and design, exploring narrative structure through tabletop role-playing, print photography, 3-D printing, arts and crafts, and singing.
+Some of the elective classes that we have offered so far include: cooking, table tennis, manga drawing, yoga, game design, JLPT test prep, dance, language and culture (Greek, Mandarin Chinese, Korean), architecture and design, tabletop role-playing, film and digital photography, 3-D printing, arts and crafts, digital music production, and much more.
+We have on average 20-25 choices every term!
 Because the classes are chosen by the students, everyone, students and teachers alike, has a great time and brings to each lesson a heightened level of enthusiasm and effort.
 Wednesday’s elective classes also provide an opportunity for students of all grades to explore a shared interest together.
 The feeling of community this engenders permeates the entire week and helps to break down barriers among students of different ages and academic ability.

 An International Faculty